How does NIPT work?

 When will I receive my NIPT results?

-NIPT results typically only take 5-7 days from the day of the blood draw and therefore, can be available as soon as 10-11 weeks gestation.
+Typically 5-7 days after your blood draw, if doing Harmony NIPT.
+(Panorama NIPT takes closer to 10 days).
 One of our genetic counsellors will call you to discuss the results as soon as they are available.
 We will provide you and your pregnancy care provider with a detailed copy of the report.
 If any concerns are identified, we will coordinate appropriate follow-up.
 Insured prenatal screening options in BC do not provide final results until approximately 16-21 weeks gestation.

 What types of results can I get?